socratesmosko/OnlineCourse-Website/README.md

-# Online Course Web App
+# Online Course React.js Web App

-This is an online course website (front-end only).
+This is an online course react website (front-end only).
 The website allows users to browse courses and view course details.

 Technologies Used:
 - React.js